CSI-fingerprinting Indoor Localization via Attention-Augmented Residual Convolutional Neural Network: Experiments

-\begin{itemize} \item{Environmental dataset: we consider $4$ environments in total.
-Besides the Ku Leuven boardroom dataset with three antenna topologies, \textit{i}.\textit{e}.
-ULA, URA, and DIS, we also use the Ku Leuven LOS lab dataset\footnote{\url{https://homes.esat.kuleuven.be/~sdebast/measurements/measurements_lab.html}}.
-The lab dataset is similar to the boardroom dataset, but it is collected in a different room with a different wireless environment.} \item{Trajectory dataset: when we generate trajectories, we consider the following three motion patterns: (a) walking with a constant velocity; (b) walking straight with arbitrary velocity; (c) changing direction at a certain step.
-The three types arise with equal probability and each trajectory sample consists of $T=5$ steps.} \end{itemize}
+We consider both the synthesized and the real trajectory dataset.
+For the synthesized dataset, we consider the following three motion patterns: (a) walking with a constant velocity; (b) walking straight with arbitrary velocity; (c) changing direction at a certain step based on pattern b.
+The three types arise with equal probability and each trajectory sample consists of $T=5$ steps.
+We generate $8,000$ for training, $2,000$ for validation, and $1,000$ for test.
+For the real trajectory dataset, we use publicly-released ReSysTDepth indoor trajectory dataset\footnote{\url{https://ieee-dataport.org/documents/resystdepth-real-and-synthetic-trajectories-indoor-environments-captured-depth-sensors}}.
+We rescale the trajectories inside to a $1.25$ m by $1.25$ m area and find their closest mappings in the left-upper grid of the measurement areas in KU Leuven dataset.
+We divide each trajectory into $T=10$ sub-trajectories, resulting in $4000$ trajectories.
+We use $2,400$ for training, $600$ for validation, and $1,000$ for test.